kristinemlarson/gnssrefl/tests/first_drivethru.md

 it does print out the answers to a file called *rh.txt*.
 If you want to assess changes in the reflection environment around a GPS/GNSS sites, i.e. look at multiple days, please read on.

-# Test the code on a longer dataset  - Cryosphere Example
+# Test the code on a longer dataset  - Ross Ice Shelf

 Now we will look at a station called lorg.
 This site is on the Ross Ice Shelf, Antarctica.
 The data are archived at UNAVCO.